vishapoberon/compiler/ReadMe.md

 Vishap Oberon supports the Oberon 2 programming language, including type-bound procedures.

-It can also compile programs written to the Oberon07 report.
+It also supports some features of Oberon-07.

 #### Libraries